JoshuaTwigg/JoshuaTwigg/README.md

 Hi <img width="15px"  height="15px"  src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Hi.gif"> I'm Josh

-I am an aspiring software developer from Cape Town I am creative and self motivated, with a passion for building creative projects from the ground up.
+I am an aspiring software developer from Cape Town.
+I am creative and self motivated, with a passion for building creative projects from the ground up.
 I am driven by the desire to learn and master new skills.

 I'm a rock climber and a developer — always reaching for the next solution